kieran/sauron/README.md

 # 👁️ Sauron

-Firmware for an **esp32 d1 mini** which scans for Xiaomi BLE Temperature and humidity sensors, feeding that data to an MQTT server.
+Firmware for an **esp32 d1 mini** which scans for Xiaomi BLE Temperature and humidity sensors, feeding that data to downstream services.

 Code is set up as a [PlatformIO](https://platformio.org) project - can be build & deployed to an esp32 directly from within VS Code.

 > :warning: **I'm extremely new to C++ and Arduino**: I have virtually no idea what I'm doing.
 Would love some `*ptrs` though ;-)

 ## Backstory